Two men killed in Skyway shooting identified

 “They are following up on a ton of leads and still in interviewing witnesses,” but the motive is still unknown, Abbott said.

-The Sheriff’s Office said the shooting occurred in a parking lot shared by the Skyway VFW Club and the Family Motorcycle Club about 4 a.m. in the 12600 block of Renton Avenue South.
+The Sheriff’s Office said the shooting occurred in a parking lot shared by the Skyway VFW Club and Tha Family Motorcycle Club about 4 a.m. in the 12600 block of Renton Avenue South.
 The initial calls were that there was a large fight, followed shortly thereafter by several 911 reports of gunfire.
 The Renton Patch reported the parking lot is the frequent site of after-hours parties.

+A representative with Tha Family said while they had opened the club to the public and other motorcycle clubs Saturday night, but none of their members were involved in the shooting.

+“Tha family members were inside the club when it happened,” said the club member, who didn’t want his name used.
+“No one involved was a family member.
+No one who got hurt was a family member.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.